 The build and deploy process is slightly different for each plan:

-For the Integration environment, every active branch build and deploys to a full environment for access and testing.
-To deploy to Staging and Production, your code must be merged to the
+- Starter plans—For the Integration environment, every active branch build and deploys to a full environment for access and testing.
+Fully test your code after merging to the

 Track the process